 Nutrition

-- Serving Size: 2 slices toast, 2 eggs, 2 slices prosciutto with sauce
+- Serving Size: 2 slices of toast with ham and eggs

 - Sugar: 2g